Elliptical trainer: Types

 There are three types of elliptical trainers, categorized by the location of the motor or "drive."
 The oldest elliptical design is the "rear drive" type, the second generation elliptical design is the "front-drive" type, and the most recent elliptical design is the "center-drive" type.

 On some models, the incline of sloping roller-ramps beneath the pedal-links can be adjusted to produce varying pedal-motion paths.
 An adjustable ramp, whether automatic or manual, alters the angle of the elliptical path which can vary hip actuation as well as vary the stride length.
-This can allow a user to alter his or her workout to target various lower body muscles.
+This can allow a user to alter their workout to target various lower body muscles.
 In addition to the lower body, elliptical workouts are known to target the whole body.
 While mostly targeting the glutes, hamstrings and calves, ellipticals can also target the core, triceps, biceps and shoulders depending on the workout.
 Some elliptical trainers even enable exercisers to use preset programs to automatically vary incline, resistance, and stride length over the course of a workout.
 In addition, some elliptical trainers can be driven in either a forward or a reverse direction.

-Elliptical trainers are primarily driven by the user's legs, and most are combination designs having handle-levers attached to each pedal-link to enable some burden on the arms and to provide a secondary source of driving power.
-The user grips the handles below shoulder height and pushes and pulls the arms while shuffling the feet back and forth within elliptically-shaped paths.
+Elliptical trainers are primarily driven by the user's legs.
+Most models are combination designs.
+They feature handle-levers attached to each pedal-link.
+This design allows the arms to bear some of the load and provides a secondary source of driving power.
+In order to push and pull the arms and move the feet back and forth in elliptically formed paths the user grasps the handles below shoulder height.
 Thus the oscillating handle-motions are dependent on – and coordinated with – the constrained pedal-motions.
 Some poorly designed machines are too dependent on the user's leg power, producing excessive handle speeds due to mechanical ratios that do not provide enough mechanical advantage to the handle-levers.
-Consequently, such machines might feel to the user as if his arms are simply "going along for the ride" rather than performing a meaningful portion of the work.
+Consequently, such machines might feel to the user as if their arms are simply "going along for the ride" rather than performing a meaningful portion of the work.
 Better models of elliptical trainers offer a more balanced – or even harmonious – combination of arm and leg exercise in useful, proper ratios.

 Some manufacturers produce durable commercial models made to withstand frequent use in a fitness club environment, at prices that can be in excess of $4,000.
 Inexpensive models are available for home use at prices starting around $200.
 More expensive elliptical trainers – especially commercial machines – are more likely to offer more features such as extensive programs and better adjustment options.